Disclaimer: We received free accomodation in exchange for our honest review.

-By the time we arrived at the park it was around 9.30am but it was already blazing heat outside, Curly didn’t consider this when going hands first down the slide and got quite a shock when he touched the metal.
-At the park were swings, a climbing frame, slide and wobble seats, all with the protective cushioned floor underneath and set well back from the road with fencing around so it was safe for them play.
-There were just enough activities for our Beans but within 20 minutes they took themselves over to the shade of the tree and said they couldn’t play anymore because they were too hot so we retreated the cool waters of our pool.
+By the time we arrived at the park, it was around 9.30 am, but it was already blazing heat outside.
+Curly didn’t consider this when going hands first down the slide and got quite a shock when he touched the metal.
+At the park were swings, a climbing frame, slide and wobble seats, all with the protective cushioned floor underneath and set well back from the road with fencing around, so it was safe for them to play.
+There were just enough activities for our Beans, but within 20 minutes, they took themselves over to the shade of the tree and said they couldn’t play anymore because they were too hot, so we retreated to the cool waters of our pool.

-Before we went away I worried about how we would keep Beanie Boy and Jelly Bean entertained since neither of them are overly keen on swimming pools.
-They both get very anxious when they go into the water but with arm bands and a big rubber ring Beanie Boy was in his element and it was more of a struggle to get him out of the pool than into it.
+Before we went away, I worried about how we would keep Beanie Boy, and Jelly Bean entertained since neither of them is overly keen on swimming pools.
+They both get very anxious when they go into the water, but with armbands and a big rubber ring, Beanie Boy was in his element, and it was more of a struggle to get him out of the pool than into it.
 Jelly Bean was still a little reluctant but loved watching his older siblings play and would come into the water in his little inflatable boat whenever Daddy or I went into the water with him.

-Curly is a complete pool magnet and would have spent the entire holiday in there given half the chance.
-Little Bean perhaps surprised me the most, she has been having swimming lessons for four years now and does very well with her swimming during lessons but she lacked confidence on holiday and insisted on always having the rubber ring (although she did like to swim underwater every now and then).
-I think if we had stayed for a full week her confidence would have improved.
+Curly is a complete pool magnet and would have spent the entire holiday there, given half the chance.
+Little Bean perhaps surprised me the most; she has been having swimming lessons for four years now and does very well with her swimming during lessons.
+Still, she lacked confidence on holiday and insisted on always having the rubber ring (although she did like to swim underwater now and then).
+I think if we had stayed for a full week, her confidence would have improved.

-During the late afternoon we decided to go for a walk down the steep hill into Son Bou and have a little exploration to see what the town had to offer.
+We decided to go for a walk down the steep hill into Son Bou and have a little exploration to see what the town had to offer during the late afternoon.
 I was totally blown away by how pretty and how quiet the town was.
-Everywhere you looked you could see people around the pools at the Villas and at the hotels, there were cars parked along the roadside but it still felt like a quaint Spanish town.
+Everywhere you looked, you could see people around the pools at the Villas and the hotels; there were cars parked along the roadside, but it still felt like a quaint Spanish town.
 It didn’t feel like it had been spoilt by tourism as some resorts can.
-Hubby and I both commented that we would definitely return to Son Bou with the Beans in the future, there would be no doubt about it.
-We felt like the weight of the world had been lifted from our shoulders and we were free to just be.
+Hubby and I both commented that we would definitely return to Son Bou with the Beans in the future; there would be no doubt about it.
+We felt like the weight of the world had been lifted from our shoulders, and we were free to be.
 Isn’t that what a holiday is all about?

-When we got off the land train the previous night we ran into a family who were staying nearby who had taken a taxi back to their Villa so we asked how much it had cost.
-At just 7euros for a 5-seater taxi, having two to fit us all in worked out cheaper than the land train but of course it didn’t offer as much fun for the Beans so we made a deal that we would go on the land train again tomorrow night for our last ‘trip’ back to the Villa.
+When we got off the land train the previous night, we ran into a family who was staying nearby who had taken a taxi back to their Villa, so we asked how much it had cost.
+At just 7euros for a 5-seater taxi, having two to fit us all in worked out cheaper than the land train but of course, it didn’t offer as much fun for the Beans so we made a deal that we would go on the land train again tomorrow night for our last ‘trip’ back to the Villa.